jevgenik/manuals/source/files/useful.rst

 * `Hackster <https://www.hackster.io/>`_ is a community dedicated to learning hardware, from beginner to pro

 * `Roboflow <https://roboflow.com/>`_ is a platform for building and deploying computer vision models.
+Good for images annotation.

 * `Fridzing <https://fritzing.org/>`_ is an electronics design and prototyping platform for makers, hobbyists, and educators